roseTech/storycoder.dev/README.md

 ### Story 1: Poseidons Ice Cubes 🧊🧊🧊⚓️

-It’s boat day today ⛵ with beautiful weather at the sea 🌅 ,

-and all is packed to seize the day to the fullest, to ‘carpe diem’ 😃,

-just as famous Roman poet Horace had suggested to do everyday .

-However, for some reason, the mighty water God Poseidon 🔱🧜‍♂ has not enjoyed

-his drinks 🍹 last night as much as he usually does; and threw a lot of spare

-ice cubes from the drinks into the sea 🌊!
-Thus, the water got extensively colder 🥶;

-to be more specific it is 11.475 Seidons cold now, which is 14 Seidons colder

-than normally.
+It’s boat day today ⛵ with beautiful weather at the sea 🌅, and all is packed to seize the day to the fullest, to ‘carpe diem’ 😃, just as famous Roman poet Horace had suggested to do everyday .
+However, for some reason, the mighty water God Poseidon 🔱🧜‍♂ has not enjoyed his drinks 🍹 last night as much as he usually does; and threw a lot of spare ice cubes from the drinks into the sea 🌊!
+Thus, the water got extensively colder 🥶; to be more specific it is 11.475 Seidons cold now, which is 14 Seidons colder than normally.
 Thus today swimming is not allowed.
-Seidon is the temperature

-unit of the sea.
+Seidon is the temperature unit of the sea.
 1 Seidon devided by 1.37 equals 1 Degree Celsius.

-Print the water temperature 🌡️ in both entities with max two fraction digit

-with an equation on a normal, ice-cube free day!
+Print the water temperature 🌡️ in both entities with max two fraction digit with an equation on a normal, ice-cube free day!
+(LillyCode, creative commons license CC BY-NC-SA)

 Tags: